deco3500-2019/Moo-Young-Rain/README.md

 # Moo-Young-Rain
-HELLO WORLD!

-Link To Project Proposal
-link to wiki page here for proposal
+Current Update: Link to wiki page here for proposal

+##Link To Project Proposal
+https://github.com/deco3500-2019/Moo-Young-Rain/wiki/Proposal

+To be continue...

+Link to Working Prototype, Promotional Material, and Documentation

 Link to Final Report
-https://github.com/deco3500-2019/Moo-Young-Rain/wiki/Proposal

-Link to Working Prototype, Promotional Material, and Documentation link to relevant links for prototype, promotional material & documentation